 Portable Yurts from Go-Yurt We used to scoff at yurts as being a bit crunchy granola for TreeHugger, but have become quite fond of them after seeing how light a footprint they have, and how comfortable they can be.
 While the Mongolians developed the yurt as a form of mobile housing, most we have seen are have been permanently installed.
 Howie Oakes spent years developing a truly portable yurt, and his own words explain it better than I could: "I have been interested in nomadic homes for a long time, and became fascinated with the yurt after weathering a number of Burning Man dust storms in a small yurt that a friend built.
-I started looking into what was available, and saw that the typical western yurt had moved well beyond its roots as a truly nomadic home.
 "I have been focused for many years on designing a truly portable yurt.
 A typical Western yurt will only be setup a handful of times (most only once, according to an employee of a large yurt company I spoke with).
 As my designs progressed, I began to think about the impact of the materials I was using on our environment.
 I was disappointed in the widespread use of PVC as an outer covering.

 How about a yurt, dome or tipi as a spare room? -Low impact living info, training, products & services Here’s an interview with David Field of World Tents about how a tipi, yurt or dome could be used as a spare room in the garden.
 Lowimpact.org: Hi David – so who might this type of ‘spare room’ be for?
 DF: People who want their own little private haven that they can retreat to and feel at peace – to be in their own space, undisturbed, to do their own thing.
 Lowimpact.org: For example?
 DF: An art space, some kind of studio or workshop, or for meditation, yoga etc. Lowimpact.org: Why especially teenagers?
 DF: How can I put this?
 Lowimpact.org: What about neighbours?
 DF: Well, artists, meditators and yoga practitioners probably won’t make much noise – but teenagers might.
 Lowimpact.org: How would you provide power?
 DF: There are several options.
 Lowimpact.org: What about bathroom facilities?
 DF: If you were really keen you could have a separate yurt/dome/tipi as a compost loo / solar shower – but it may be easier to let the occupants use the facilities in the house.